What You Should Ask an Employer When You're Fired

 Get Your Computer Files

-Always keep your personal files backed up, or better yet, away from your work computer entirely.
+Always keep your files backed up, or better yet, away from your work computer entirely.
 It would be unfortunate to lose everything in the event of an unexpected change in your employment situation.

 Keep it Professional